Let Us Help You With Your New Wood Floor

 Solid or Engineered?

 Solid hardwood flooring has been the staple of wood flooring for 50 years.
 A thick 3/4″ hunk of wood has the appeal of value but times are a changin’.
-Engineered wood floors are on the rise and for good reason, but first, what is engineered?
+Engineered wood floors are on the rise and for good reason.
+But first, what is engineered wood?
 Basically they take a high grade piece of plywood and laminate a thin layer of real hardwood to the surface.
 Sound cheap?
 Some are, but also some of the best wood flooring today is engineered.
 Take Lauzon for example.
 Lauzon’s Nextstep engineered wood flooring is top notch.

 What About My Home?